ianbrown53/from-scratch-fft/README.md

 ## About

-Trying to write my own FFT algorithm from scratch without help to brush up on C++ and DSP fundamentals.
+Writing my own FFT algorithm from scratch without help to brush up on my fundamentals.

 ## How to Run